picturae/openSeadragonIiifEyes/README.md

 You could invoke it like this:

     viewer.eyes({
-        callback: (mouseCoord, color) => {
+        callback: (xyCoord, color) => {
-            ...
+            ... your code ...
         },
         info: JSON.stringify(iiifTileSource),
         sampleSize: 11,
     })

-The mouseCoordinate and color are arrays containing numbers.
+The xyCoord and color are arrays containing numbers.
 When the configuration object is not correct, the plugin will silently fail.

 ## Demo